-56. Based on the above, the Tribunal finds that requesting management evaluation was, in these cases, a compulsory requirement.
+60. Based on the above, the Tribunal finds that requesting management evaluation was, in these cases, a compulsory requirement.
 Since the Applicants did not do so, their applications are irreceivable.

-57. In closing, the Tribunal wishes to commend OSLA for its efforts in reaching out to all self-represented applicants to propose its services, thus assisting in allowing to as many of them proper legal representation in connection with complex legal issues.
+61. In closing, the Tribunal wishes to commend OSLA for its efforts in reaching out to all self-represented Applicants to propose its services, thus assisting in allowing to as many of them proper legal representation in connection with complex legal issues.
+The Tribunal also commends both parties for their cooperation in filing submissions within a very short period after the holding of the CMD.